matrix-org/sliding-sync/api.md

   // if the client was already subscribed to this room, this is how you unsub
   // unsubbing twice is a no-op
   "unsubscribe_rooms": [ "!sub3:bar" ]

+  // extensions to sync which are outside the scope of rooms (presence, to_device msgs, etc) "extensions": {
+    "to_device": {
+      "enabled": true,
+    }
+  }
 }
 ```
 Returns: